Explore, Expand and Embrace

-Make your dreams real, by respecting them as being possible.
+Make your dreams real by respecting them as being possible.
 Your dreams sit between possibility and reality.
 They are indeed a goal to work towards.
 Take the time to give your dreams extra energy and visualize your goals.
-When you put effort into a dream, even with visualization, it pushes the dream from merely being possibility towards becoming a reality.
+When you put effort into a dream, even with visualization, it pushes the dream from merely being a possibility towards becoming a reality.

 for Amazing Goals